norawolf/check-in-journal/notes.md

     - add "cancel edit" to edit entry page
   - Right now Activities shows activities from all users
   - README !!!
+  - add spec from the file
   - ADD TIME in 12 hour format to entry show page
+  - new migration to remove severity from moods table

   - HTML validations
   - new and edit seem to be working